team-eternity/eternity/docs/readme.txt

 ===============================================================================
 * Features New to Version 4.03.00 *

+** Major Highlights **

+  * Completed the Heretic support
+  * Completed slope physics support
+  * Multithreaded renderer for better performance.
+New console variables:
+    - r_numcontexts: (video options, renderer threads).
+From 1 to how many threads your CPU supports.
+Suggest using physical thread count.
+    - r_sprprojstyle (sprite projection style): default, fast, thorough:
+      + default means fast for 1 thread, or thorough for multiple threads.
+      + fast: classic DOOM sprite projection - sometimes sprites cut off between boundaries of render context windows, if subsector isn't visible.
+      + thorough: without the cut-off possibility from "fast", at the cost of some performance.

 ** Level Info **

   * Implemented full UMAPINFO (cross-port level info) support in Eternity.